fdrepo/BCBR-Question-Bank/README.md

 <img src="https://github.com/fdrepo/www.flutterdoctor.com/blob/99ed3004fceb2fa646efc2cb1d07ef30936d92c2/icons/BCBRCBlue.png" width="100">

 ## Basic Course in Biomedical Research
-* Its conducted in cycles by IIT madras,
+* Its conducted by IIT madras, A Medical faculty or Postgraduate studetn can register through NPTEL Portal.
+* Its conducted in Cycles, Questions and sometimes chapters are improved in each cycle.
 * Each cycle covers topics which are essential process and concepts of medical research.
 * Ongoing Cycle  : [BCBCR 5th Cycle](https://onlinecourses.nptel.ac.in/noc21_md05/preview)